CCBR/SINCLAIR/docs/user-guide/advanced-usage.md

 - `-profile`: how to run the processes; IE biowulf singularity, docker
 - `--input`: input_manifest.csv location
 - `--contrast`: contrast_manifest.csv location
-- `--outdir`: complete path to the output dir
 - `--species`: species to be used
 - `--run_cellranger`: whether or not to run cellranger on dataset; IE Y, N
 - args: any additional arguments; IE --stub-run